The Needham Question

 1. Competing states

 European scientific development took place when there were many states competing for supremacy and survival.
 Any engineering or scientific advance could give them the edge in conflict or trade.
 This is a form of Darwinism, as such competition drives rapid evolution.
 While Europe was in competitive turmoil China had no rivals and felt no need to reform.
 This is the strategy of many living things, when they have developed to securely occupy an environmental niche they may stay unaltered for millions of years.
 This theory is supported by China’s own early history.
-The Warring States period [476-221BCE], although disruptive and bloody, brought in many innovations and the development of guiding philosophies that remain relevant to this day.
+The Warring States period [476-221BCE], although disruptive and bloody, brought in many innovations and the development of guiding philosophies that remain relevant to the present day.

 2. Population pressures